 Intermediate algebra or a college-level mathematics course that satisfies the delivering institution's mathematics requirement for graduation.
-Courses such as accounting, business mathematics, computer mathematics, statistics (taught outside the mathematics department), history of mathematics, and mathematics for elementary and secondary teachers are not applicable.
+Not acceptable courses include: accounting; business, consumer, technical, or computer mathematics; beginning or elementary algebra; statistics (taught outside the mathematics department); history of mathematics; and mathematics for elementary and secondary teachers.
 Three semester hours of mathematics are required for graduation.
 However, if an acceptable mathematics course is applied as a technical or program elective, a natural science course may be substituted for mathematics.

-Social Science......3
+Social Science 3